 Email marketing centers around your subscriber list.
 Without a list, there’s nowhere to send your campaigns.
 Maybe more importantly, if the wrong people are on your list, anything you do send will be ineffective.

 Once you have your list started, you’ll need an email service provider (ESP).
-Great ESP’s offer tools and templates that allow you to break your list up by market segmentation and analyze critical stats.
+Great email marketing services offer tools and templates that allow you to break your list up by market segmentation and analyzing critical stats.

 There are several ESPs out there, and they all have slightly different offerings.
-To make it simple for you, here’s how Activecampaign compares.
+To make it simple for you, here’s how ActiveCampaign compares to other email clients.
 That way you can decide which one is best for your company’s goals and needs.

 By analyzing stats and metrics provided by your ESP, you can tweak your email marketing strategy more effectively.
 We’ll go over tools like A/B testing to help you optimize customer engagement a little later on.